JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 # types
 QMDPSolver
 QMDPPolicy
-DiscreteUpdater # already implemented for us in POMDPToolbox DiscreteBelief # already implemented for us in POMDPToolbox
+DiscreteUpdater # already implemented for us in BeliefUpdaters DiscreteBelief # already implemented for us in BeliefUpdaters
 # methods
 updater(p::QMDPPolicy) # returns a belief updater suitable for use with QMDPPolicy initialize_belief(bu::DiscreteUpdater, initial_state_dist) # returns a Discrete belief